EligibleDev/learning_typescript/README.md

     ```

 -   By default an array has the `any` type.
 But as we continue to push stuff into the array typescript evolves the array automatically to the types of elements that we push inside the array.

+## Chapter 5: Objects

+-   We can have optional properties for objects just like optional parameters

+    ```
+    type CarType = {
+        seat: number,
+        engine: string,
+        airbag?: boolean
+        // Optional property
+    }
+    ```

+-   Everything in javascript is an object under the hood.
+So when we assign a variable with an empty object, we can set everything inside it.
+So we must provide the types when defining objects in typescript.

+-   If multiple objects has the same property with different fixed values then we can use discriminated unions.
+How this works is:

+    ```
+    type MultipleChoiceLesson = {
+        kind: "multiple-choice"; // Discriminant property
+        question: string;
+        studentAnswer: string;
+        correctAnswer: string;
+    };

+    type CodingLesson = {
+        kind: "coding"; // Discriminant property
+        studentCode: string;
+        solutionCode: string;
+    };

+    // Here we have the 2 different object type with a common property and we can use the discriminated union to work with them.

+    type Lesson = MultipleChoiceLesson | CodingLesson;

+    function isCorrect(lesson: Lesson): boolean {
+        switch (lesson.kind) {
+            case "multiple-choice":
+                return lesson.studentAnswer === lesson.correctAnswer;
+            case "coding":
+                return lesson.studentCode === lesson.solutionCode;
+        }
+    }
+    ```

+-   `Sets` are a type of array that doesn't have any duplicated value in them.
+We can define the types of elements with `generics` just like with arrays.
+But sets has its own properties like `array.length` we have `set.size`

+-   `Maps` are a collection of key value pairs that comes with typescript.

+-   When defining objects sometimes we don't know what the key and value are.
+That'w where Dynamic keys comes in

+    ```
+    type UserMetrics = {
+        [key: string]: number;
+    };

+    // Or we can use this syntax

+    type UserMetrics2 = Record<string, number>
+    ```

+-   when defining types we can set if a property is readonly or not.
+It sometimes useful.

+    ```
+    type User = {
+        readonly email: string;
+    }
+    ```

+-   By setting `as const` at the end of any variable, we can tell typescript that the value inside this variable is absolute.
+Meaning we're not only making it readonly, we're also restricting all sorts of alterations in that variable.

+    we also have the `Object.freeze()` function in javascript but it't not as powerful as `as const`. `Object.freeze()` is compile-time and run-time immutable.

+-   If we want to have extra properties inside our object but also follow a certain type then we can use the `satisfies` keyword with that type instead of setting the type with that variable.

+-   Function overloads are another cool feature of typescript.
+Imagine you have a function with 3 parameters ans 2 of them are optional.
+Now when calling the function, you either want it to be called with only the main parameter or with all the parameters.
+No other variations.
+This is where function overloads comes in.